Professional execution of your pulse check

 What are the topics and KPIs to be asked about?

-The determination of the survey topics is crucial for the success of your pulse survey.
-Topics such as overall satisfaction, motivation, willingness to recommend and the commitment of your employees are considered early warning indicators for future fluctuation in your company and are closely related.
+The determination of the survey topics is essential for the success of your pulse check.
+Topics such as overall satisfaction, motivation, willingness to recommend your company and the commitment of your employees are considered, among other things, early warning indicators for future fluctuation in your company and are closely related.
 Our specialists will inform you individually about suitable survey topics and KPIs for your organisation.

 How can the willingness to participate be increased?